play-dl/play-dl/README.md

-It's jsut play-dl with some minor changes
+It's justt play-dl with some minor changes

 # Play-dl